Go Markets Review

 Perhaps the best place to start any GO Markets review is with an overview of the company’s history.
 GO Markets was founded in 2006, at the very start of the online trading boom.
 In 2008, it switched its brokerage platform to MetaTrader 4, which would gradually become the most-used platform in the world of digital trading.
-Since then, the company has pursued the goal of providing traders with easy access to commodities, indices and the Forex market.
+Since then, the company has pursued the goal of providing traders with easy access to commodities, indices and the Forex market through various products or services.
 GO Markets has also worked diligently to offer traders the best in education and daily economic news to help them execute their trades more successfully.

 What Can You Trade on GO Markets?